Publish a Data Descriptor about GRSF in nature.com

 - check whether Nature - Scientific Data is a suitable journal (because of the cost) / identify other journals supporting data papers.

-#2 Updated by Yannis Tzitzikas almost 2 years ago
+#2 Updated by Yannis Tzitzikas about 2 years ago

 Obviously such a paper should be submitted after having opened the dataset which is however required also by BlueBridge (and instead of having to publish it to an external repository, we could provide a link its public version in the infra (that would be beneficial also for the BB per se)).